José Luis Zabala: Club career

 Born in Irun, he began to play football in the youth ranks of his hometown club Sporting de Irún.
 After short spells at Izarra de Eibar and Unión de Irun, Zabala joined Espanyol in 1918, where he played for a season as a midfielder.
 After inflicting an injury to an opposing player, he was sanctioned by the Catalan Football Federation, earning three months of inactivity.
 This fact caused him to leave Espanyol and join Real Club Deportivo Oviedo, which would later merge with Real Stadium Club Ovetense to form Real Oviedo in 1925.
 In the first-ever Asturian derby between Sporting de Gijón and Real Oviedo (Real Club Deportivo Oviedo at the time) held on 25 January 1920, it was Zabala who scored Oviedo's first equalizer on a 2-2 draw.

-After four seasons at Oviedo, he returned to Espanyol in 1923, and in his second spell there, he became a brilliant forward, earning his first international call-ups for the Spanish and the Catalan national teams.
+After four seasons at Oviedo, Zabala returned to Espanyol in 1923, and in his second spell there, he became a brilliant forward, forming an attacking partnership with the likes of Rafael Oramas, Alfredo Arróniz, and José Padrón, and earning his first international call-ups for the Spanish and the Catalan national teams.
 In 1926 he returned to Oviedo and finished his career at Valencia in the 1929–30 season.